SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/encouraged/page_object_models.en.md

 ## Page Component Objects
 A page object does not necessarily need to represent all the parts of a page itself.
+This was [noted by Martin Fowler](https://martinfowler.com/bliki/PageObject.html#footnote-panel-object) in the early days, while first coining the term "panel objects".

-The same principles used for page objects can be used to create "Page _Component_ Objects" that represent discrete chunks of the page and can be included in page objects.
+The same principles used for page objects can be used to create "Page _Component_ Objects", as it was later called, that represent discrete chunks of the page and can be included in page objects.
 These component objects can provide references to the elements inside those discrete chunks, and methods to leverage the functionality provided by them.

-For example, a Product page has multiple products.
+For example, a Products page has multiple products.

 ```html
 <!-- Products Page -->